auth0/docs/articles/best-practices/rules.md

 In pipeline terms, a rule completes when the [`callback`](#callback-function) function supplied to the rule is called.
 Failure to call the function will result in a stall of pipeline execution, and ultimately in an error being returned.
 Each rule must call the `callback` function at least once.

 Rule execution supports the asynchronous nature of JavaScript, and constructs such as [`Promise`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) objects and the like can be used.
 Asynchronous processing effectively results in suspension of a pipeline pending completion of the asynchronous operation.
 A webtask container typically has a [30 second execution limit](https://webtask.io/docs/limits), after which the container may be recycled.
-A recycle of a container will prematurely terminate a pipeline (suspended or otherwise), ultimately resulting in an error in authentication being returned (as well as resulting in a reset of the [`global`](#global-object) object).
+A recycle of a container will prematurely terminate a pipeline (suspended or otherwise), ultimately resulting in an error in authentication being returned - as well as resulting in a reset of the [`global`](#global-object) object.

 ::: note
 Setting `context.redirect` will trigger a [Redirection](#redirection) once all rules have completed (the redirect is not forced at the point it is set).
 Whilst all rules must complete within the execution limit of the Webtask container for the redirect to occur, the time taken as part of redirect processing *can* extend beyond that limit.
 Redirection back to Auth0 via the `/continue` endpoint will cause the creation of a new Webtask container, in the context of the current pipeline, in which all rules will again be run.